anestisb/android-prepare-vendor/README.md

 ## Contributing

-If you want to contribute to `system-proprietary-blobs-apiXX.txt` or `shared-proprietary-blobs-apiXX.txt` files, please test against the target device before pull request.
+If you want to contribute to device configuration files, please test against the target device before any pull request.

+## Change Log
+* 0.1.0 - 11 Sep 2016
+ * Nougat API-24 support
+ * Utilize fuse-ext2 to drop required root permissions
+ * Implement new bytecode repair method
+ * Read directly data from mount points - deprecate local rsync copies for speed
+ * Add OS X support (requires OSXFuse)
+ * Improved device configuration layers / files
+ * AOSP compatibility bug fixes & performance optimizations

 ## Warnings

 * No binary vendor data against supported devices will be maintained in this repository.
 Scripts provide all necessary automation to generate them yourself.
-* No promises on how `system-proprietary-blobs-apiXX.txt` and `shared-proprietary-blobs-apiXX.txt` lists will be maintained.
+* No promises on how the device configuration files will be maintained.
 Feel free to contribute if you detect that something is broken/missing or not required.
 * Host tool binaries are provided for convenience, although with no promises that will be kept up-to-date.
 Prefer to adjust your env. with upstream versions and keep them updated.